Prevent Healthcare Data Breaches: A 12-Step Guide

 Security teams often conflate these terms, but the distinction matters for how you structure detection and response.

 Indicators of attack (IOAs) identify active attack behavior in real-time, focusing on what attackers are doing rather than what they’ve left behind.
-While IOCs are forensic evidence of past compromise, IOAs detect attacks in progress by analyzing behavior patterns, technique sequences, and adversary methodologies regardless of specific tools or infrastructure used.
+While IOCs are forensic evidence of past compromise, IOAs detect attacks in progress by analyzing behavior patterns and technique sequences regardless of specific tools or infrastructure used.

 Here’s the practical difference: IOCs tell you what happened.
 IOAs tell you what’s happening right now.